MatFied/Ridavei.Settings/README.md

     {
         public static void Main(string[] args)
         {
-            using (SettingsBuilder settingsBuilder = SettingsBuilder.CreateBuilder()
+            SettingsBuilder settingsBuilder = SettingsBuilder
+                .CreateBuilder()
-                .SetManager(YOUR_MANAGER_CLASS) /*The manager class will be disposed by the SettingsBuilder.*/) {
-                using (ISettings settings = settingsBuilder.GetSettings("DictionaryName"))
+                .SetManager(YOUR_MANAGER_CLASS); //The manager class will be disposed by the SettingsBuilder. using (ISettings settings = settingsBuilder.GetSettings("DictionaryName"))
             {
                 //You can use settings.Get("ExampleKey", "DefaultValue") if you want to retrieve the default value if the key doesn't exists. string value = settings.Get("ExampleKey");
                 settings.Set("AnotherKey", "NewValue");
-                }
             }
         }
     }